 Hospitality Real Estate Definition

 Hospitality real estate refers to properties that are specifically designed to offer a leisure service or interim lodging.
-They are usually one of four categories: Food & Beverage, Travel & Tourism, Lodging, and Recreation, in which they can be a destination or a stop on the path of their customer’s journey.
+They usually fall into one of four categories: Food & Beverage, Travel & Tourism, Lodging, and Recreation, in which they can be a destination or a stop on the path of their customer’s journey.

 What is Hospitality Real Estate?

-Categories of Hospitality Properties
+5 Categories of Hospitality Properties

 1. Food and Beverage Properties